rohangawade-2604/Javascript-/README.md

     note-2: Check in Arthmetic.js in urinary operator line

-### 4. Logical Operators table for their specific conditions
+### 4. Rules of Logical Operators table for their specific conditions

-    For && Operator...

             | Cond-1  | Cond-2 |  &&    |  ||   |
             |:--------|:-------|--------|-------|